SoulemanHussein99/face-controlled-mouse/README.md

 # Face Controlled Mouse (Computer Vision)

 A real-time human-computer interaction system that allows controlling the mouse using face movement and eye blinking.
-Built باستخدام Python و OpenCV و dlib لتتبع الوجه والعين وتحويلها إلى أوامر تحكم.

----

-## Demo
-(Add screenshot or demo video showing mouse control)

 ---